 The CCALA governs both licensed community care facilities and registered assisted living residences.
-In BC, assisted living and facility care are parts of a continuum of care provided to persons who need ongoing support and assistance for a variety of health and disability-related reasons.
+In BC, assisted living and facility care are parts of a continuum of care provided to persons who need ongoing support and assistance for a variety of health, mental health, substance use and disability-related reasons.
 CCALA also applies to children in licensed child day care facilities and children and youth in group homes.

 A community care facility is a building or part of a building in which a person provides care to three or more persons who are not related by blood or marriage to that individual.
-The CCALA defines care as supervision provided to a child through a prescribed program, to a child or youth through a prescribed residential program, or to an adult who is vulnerable because of family circumstances, age, disability, illness or frailty, and dependent on caregivers for continuing assistance or direction in the form of three or more prescribed services.
+The CCALA defines care as supervision provided to a child through a prescribed program, to a child or youth through a prescribed residential program, or to an adult who is vulnerable because of family circumstances, age, disability, illness or frailty, and dependent on caregivers for continuing assistance or direction.